Emergent System Dynamics — Tenure, Incumbency, and Authority in Institutional Systems

 Accumulation Dynamics

-Eligibility systems with durable access pathways give rise to accumulation.
-Accumulation may take multiple forms, including tenure concentration, procedural familiarity, network centrality, or control over agenda-setting mechanisms.
-Accumulation develops incrementally through repeated successful participation within the same structural environment.
+Eligibility systems with durable access pathways produce accumulation.
+This accumulation may take multiple forms, including tenure concentration, procedural familiarity, network centrality, and control over agenda-setting mechanisms.
+It develops incrementally through repeated participation within the same structural environment.

-Where accumulation stabilizes, it reshapes the functional meaning of service from episodic participation to continuous occupancy.
-This dynamic arises independently of stated intent and appears consistently once duration and visibility conditions align.
+Where accumulation stabilizes, the functional meaning of service shifts from episodic participation to continuous occupancy.
+This dynamic emerges independently of stated intent and appears consistently once duration and visibility conditions align.

 Informal Power Formation

-Informal power operates alongside formal authority and often becomes the primary medium through which coordination and influence occur.
+Informal power operates alongside formal authority and frequently becomes the primary medium through which coordination and influence occur.

 Adaptive Participation Strategies